salma-jahan-sahara/nifty-shopping-cart/README.md

 - Total price can be Updated dynamically as items are added or removed to the cart.

-- Cart will remain in cart after refreshing the page.
+- Products will remain in cart after refreshing the page.

 - This application is responsive on various devices.